sepante-sub/Sina-Markdown/00-getting-started.md

 ## Learning Objectives

-* Use the basic markdown formatting to change document appearance
+* Apply basic markdown syntax to change document appearance
 * Describe how formatting can change document properties
 * Show how to dynamically generate citations for a document
 * Know how to generate multiple formats from a single written text